dome9/cloud-bots/README_QUICKSTART.md

 From here, the stack will deploy.
 If there are no errors, go to the 'Outputs' tab and grab the two ARNs that were output.
 You'll need them later.

-### Set up a subscriber to the SNS output topic
-To receive the output logs from cloud-bots, we need to set up a subscriber on the remediationOutput topic

-- Go to SNS > Topics
-- Click on the ARN for the remediationOutput topic
-- Click 'Crete Subscription'
-- Set the protocol to 'Email'
-- Put your email address in as the endpoint

-You will recieve an email that you need to confirm to start recieving email notifications

-## If running in multi-account mode
+#### If you're running in multi-account mode

-#### In the dome9AutoRemediations lambda function:
-- Update the ACCOUNT_MODE environment variable from 'single' to 'multi'
-- By default, the cross account roles will all need to be named "dome9-auto-remediations".
-If you want a different name, add a new variable called "CROSS_ACCOUNT_ROLE_NAME" and set the value to the new name for the role.
+By default, the cross account roles will all need to be named "dome9-auto-remediations".
+If you want a different name, add a new variable to the dome9AutoRemediations lambda function called "CROSS_ACCOUNT_ROLE_NAME" and set the value to the new name for the role.

 #### Set up cross account roles for EACH account that will be remediated